cobull/javaProjects/README.md

 # Java_Projects
-These projects were completed as requirements for the Computer Science I and Computer Science II courses at Oklahoma State University.
+These projects were completed as requirements for Computer Science I and Computer Science II college courses.

 Langauge requirements:
 Java 17.0.2